 This is a reworked version of the Mission: Impossible television theme song, which was originally composed by Lalo Schifrin and was known as the "Burning Fuse."
-What became the theme was written for a chase scene, but Mission: Impossible creator Bruce Geller liked it better than what Schifrin wrote for the main theme and used it instead.
-The theme was recorded for the 1996 movie starring Tom Cruise.
+Adam Clayton and Larry Mullen created the new version for the 1996 movie Mission: Impossible, the first in what became a franchise with Tom Cruise in the lead role.
+Clayton and Mullen wrote the piece for a chase scene in the film, but Mission: Impossible creator Bruce Geller decided to use it as the main theme.

 The success of this song prompted producers to have Limp Bizkit rework the theme for the movie's sequel in 2000.
 "Take A Look Around," a nu metal treatment based on the theme's classic riff, didn't make the Hot 100 but peaked at #3 in the UK.